-If there is no basis adjustment to reflect the adjustment to income that gave rise to the partnership paying tax under section 6225, then each partner would have an original basis of \$55,000, less \$1,980 to reflect the nondeductible tax paid by the partnership, for a net basis of \$53,020.
-Upon liquidation of the partnership, each partner would owe tax on the distribution amount above that net basis, or \$5,000 each.
+If there is no basis adjustment to reflect the adjustment to income that gave rise to the partnership paying tax under Section 6225, then each partner would have an original basis of \$55,000, less \$1,980 to reflect the nondeductible tax paid by the partnership, for a net basis of \$53,020.
+Upon liquidation of the partnership, each partner would owe tax on the distributed amount in excess of net basis (i.e., tax on \$5,000 each).

-This clearly results in over taxation on the partners.
+This clearly results in double taxation of the partners on the same economic income.
 Over the life of the partnership, there is only \$10,000 of taxable income.
-On that \$10,000 of income, the partnership would have paid \$3,960 in taxes and each partner would pay an additional amount in taxes upon liquidation, meaning the government would collect more than \$3,960 in taxes on \$10,000 in income.
+On that \$10,000 of income, the partnership would have paid \$3,960 in taxes, and each partner would pay an additional amount in taxes upon liquidation,13 meaning the government would collect more than \$3,960 in taxes on \$10,000 in income.
 As such, absent a basis adjustment, the partners would pay a tax rate higher than the top marginal rate on that \$10,000 of income.